tmhai7th1/testngwebdriver/README.md

 #### Run project using Batch file
 We need download testngwebdriver.zip file form github then unzip it and next step, make sure environment build project should have ready.
-Execute "Run Test.bat" file as administrator user
-We get test report form target\surefire-reports\index.html
+Execute "Run Test.bat" file as administrator user then we get test report form target\surefire-reports\index.html
 #### Run test suite in Eclipse IDE